rackerlabs/support-how-to/content/how-to/cloud-servers/install-apache-on-debian-10/index.md

     Warning: Journal has been rotated since unit was started.
 Log output is incomplete or unavailable.
 ```

-### Step 3.
-Accessing Apache
+### Step 3: Access Apache

-To access the server you must know the IP address.
-To find the IP address type the following command:
+To access the server, you must know the IP address, so run the following command to find the IP address:

     `# hostname -I`

-Type the IP address on your browser and an error loading the page appears.
-This error occurs because we did not add the HTTP rule to the Firewall.
+If you type the IP address in your browser, an error loading the page appears.
+This error occurs because
+you have not yet added the HTTP rule to the firewall.

-## Step 4.
-Firewall rules
+### Step 4.
+Add firewall rules

-To add the rule WWW to the Firewall to permit the inbound and outbound traffic.
-Run the following commands:
+Run the following commands to add the rule **WWW** to the firewall and permit the inbound and outbound traffic:

     `sudo ufw allow 'WWW'`
     `sudo ufw status  | grep 80/tcp`

-Example of firewall rules on the server.
+The following example shows firewall rules on the server:

 ```
     80/tcp                     ALLOW       Anywhere\n
     80/tcp (v6)                ALLOW       Anywhere (v6)
 ```

-## Step 4
+### Step 5: Verification

-Type the IP address on your browser obtained on step 3 and the landing page of apache will appear.
+Type the IP address from Step 3 in your browser, and the Apache landing page appears.

-## Additional actions
+### Additional actions

-The following commands may help you manage apache:
+The following commands can help you manage Apache:

 | Command                          | Action                             |
 |----------------------------------|------------------------------------|